centie22/Injective-inEVM/inevm.md

 With inEVM,Injective brigs Ethereum to the table, developing a DeFi powerhouse fueled by the combined features of speed, security, and innovation.
 It opens up a world where dApps seamlessly flow across networks, maximizing each other's unique features to create a more efficient, accessible, and user-friendly financial market.

 ## Conclusion
-inEVM is redefining the future of DeFi
+inEVM is redefining the future of DeFi, breaking the barriers and expanding its horizons beyond isolated chains.
+With this, Injective is well positioned to become a prominent DeFi center, attracting diverse range of dApps and users from Ethereum and beyond.